JonahMerrell/math4610/homework3/homework3_solutions.md

 ### Task 10
 For this task, we were asked to search the internet for sites that identify real problems where some root finding problem is used to compute approximate solutions.

 Root-finding numerical methods such as newtons method are used for solving systems of differential equations.
-This consequetnly means that root finding methods are used in many applications where systems of differential equaitons are used.
+This consequently means that root finding methods are used in many applications where systems of differential equaitons are used.
 Examples include modeling heat transfer in a material, modeling predator verses prey population relationships in an ecosystem, or modeling fluid flow.

 [http://www.personal.psu.edu/sxt104/class/Math251/Notes-Predator-Prey.pdf](http://www.personal.psu.edu/sxt104/class/Math251/Notes-Predator-Prey.pdf)
 [http://adsabs.harvard.edu/abs/1994IJNMF..19...41L](http://adsabs.harvard.edu/abs/1994IJNMF..19...41L)